 Below 4,500 feet elevation the area is in the Subalpine Forest biotic region; above, it is in the Alpine-Arctic biotic region.
 Spruce, balsam fir, hemlock, lodgepole pine, aspen, ground alder, and devil's-club, as well as many other shrubs and bushes are common in the Subalpine Forest region.
 The flora of the Alpine-Arctic region varies from stunted conifers at its base to short grasses on the rocky slopes in its upper regions.
 Luxuriant alpine meadows abound throughout the area.
 Many varieties of shrubs, mosses, grasses, and flowers are to be found.
 By the end of the summer the depth of foliage in these meadows usually ranges from one to five feet.
-Since many of the mountain slopes are very steep, there are several preas that have a typical snowslide assemblage of broken, twisted, intergrown conifers and ground alder, with undergrowth of devil's-club, stinging nettles, and other objectionable shrubs.
+Since many of the mountain slopes are very steep, there are many areas that have a typical snowslide assemblage of broken, twisted, intergrown conifers and ground alder, with undergrowth of devil's-club and lecally stinging nettles.

 In this area, compared to other regions of British Columbia, birds and other animals are not very abundant.
-Ptarmigans, Franklin grouse, Hoary marmots, common field and jumping mice, Parry groundsquirrels, martens, porcupines, toads, and less commonly, mountain goats and grizzly bears are seen in the region.
+Ptarmigans, Franklin grouse, Hoary marmots, common field and jumping mice, Parry groundsquirrels, martens, porcupines, toads, the occasional mountain goat and grizzly bear are some of the animals found in the region.
 Since these animals are not very abundant and there are no fish in the streams and lakes, it would probably be very difficult for a human to sustain life on the local game.